bayganik/mmECS_CardGame_Example/README.md

 Next Restart or Open your Unity project and go to Edit/ProjectSettings/Script Execution Order and Set EntityManager to -200 and Entity to -100.

+Now do the following:

+Create the usual script folders in Assets folder

+	Components

+	Systems

+	Resources

+	Scenes

+	Sprites

+	….

+Drag in mmGameLib folder and add it to Assets

+Create a game object – call it GameSystem (this is where everything happens)

+	Add following components:

+	Add mmGameLib -> EventManger

+	Add ALL game systems as components.
+Each system should implement following:

+    void OnEnable()

+    {
+        EventManager.StartListening("GameEvent", Handle);
+    }

+    void OnDisable()
+    {
+        EventManager.StopListening("GameEvent", Handle);
+    }

+    void Handle(string value)
+    {
+    }

+All other game objects

+	Add any number of components that has the following method:

+	private void OnEnable()
+    {
+        ObjectTracker.Register(this.GetType(), this.gameObject);
+    }

 ## Sample Screen

 ![game image](CardGame.png)